 Economic Outlook

-The U.S. economy enters mid-2026 in a fragile expansion — supported by still-positive growth, resilient high-income consumers, and emerging productivity gains from artificial intelligence, but increasingly constrained by higher energy costs, cooling labor momentum, and elevated geopolitical risk.
-While a recession is not the base case, the outlook has become more asymmetric, with downside risks dominating and growth increasingly vulnerable to further energy shocks, financial market volatility, and policy missteps.
+The U.S. economy enters mid-2026 in a fragile expansion — supported by still-positive growth, resilient high-income consumers, and emerging productivity gains from artificial intelligence, but increasingly constrained by persistent inflation, cooling labor momentum, policy uncertainty, and elevated geopolitical risk.
+While a recession is not the base case, the outlook has become more asymmetric, with downside risks dominating and growth increasingly vulnerable to policy missteps, supply-chain disruptions, financial market volatility, and geopolitical shocks.

 Economic Growth: Positive but Increasingly Fragile

-Economic growth continues but is increasingly fragile, with momentum supported by consumption and AI-related investment, yet constrained by higher energy prices, fading stimulus, and rising policy uncertainty.
+Economic growth continues but is increasingly fragile, with momentum supported by consumption and AI-related investment, yet constrained by higher costs, fading stimulus, and elevated policy uncertainty.
 Consumer spending remains the primary driver of growth, with fixed investment also contributing.
-The U.S. economy is forecast to maintain modest growth in 2026, but elevated oil prices could dampen that outlook.
-As of late May 2026, U.S. recession probability over the next 12 months is estimated at approximately 30%–40% across leading models and policy-oriented indicators.
+The U.S. economy is forecast to maintain modest growth in 2026, although the combined effects of higher costs, trade uncertainty, and tighter financial conditions present growing headwinds.
+Recession risk remains elevated relative to historical norms, but most forecasters continue to anticipate continued expansion.

 Labor Market: Cooling Without Collapse

-Consumer Confidence and Spending: Discretionary Demand Under Threat
+Consumer Confidence and Spending: Discretionary Demand Under Pressure

 Monetary Policy: Limited Flexibility, Prolonged Hold